edinburghhacklab/hacklab-training/syllabuses/Workshop/Sander/syllabus.md

 ### Machine can manually be spun freely
  * Belt must stay aligned when spinning the sander manually.

+### Dust extraction
+ * Dust extraction must be used when using the sander
+ * The dust extractor should turn on automatically when scanning into the machine.
+If it doesn't come on automatically, it should be turned on manually with the button on the front of the dust extractor.

 ## Usage
 ### General
  * Hold workpiece tight, but only press it lightly into the abrasive.